davidgohel/flextable/cran-comments.md

 ## Reverse dependencies

-There is 1 expected error related to processR.
+There were no ERROR, WARNING or NOTE related to flextable.